F-List Census - Gender and Orientation

 • Intentional choice: there is no perfect option for hubs, multi-character profiles, scenario-driven or GM/DM profiles, or other similar cases.

-• Burners, lurkers, kink lists with no character attached, image storage, profiles used for testing inlines or formatting, and some other cases, are examples of profiles that aren't really a character and don't have much reason for a set gender.
+• Burners, lurkers, kink lists with no character attached, image storage, and profiles used for testing inlines or formatting are examples of profiles that aren't really a character and don't have much reason for a set gender.

 • While we can't see how many Unselected profiles were deleted around the change, it makes sense that at least some of them were just used for this purpose by users that haven't returned since, and the profiles never got cleaned up or had their names freed.